 How To Delete All Spotify Songs

-Many music lovers that use a huge streaming service such as Spotify or Apple music turn into hoarders at some point.
-After months or years of collecting music, you might end up with a huge library filled with a ton of songs that only make you skip whenever you stumble upon them.
+Many music lovers who use a huge streaming service such as Spotify or Apple music have a tendency to turn into hoarders at some point.
+After months, or years, of collecting music, you might end up with a huge library filled with a ton of songs that you may no longer want to listen to, causing you to skip whenever you stumble upon them, ruining your flow.

 So, what can you do when you get to this point?
 Well, there are a few options for you to try out.

 - Deleting Favorites

 First of all, it should be said that Spotify doesn’t allow you to delete your songs in bulk.
 In the past, there was a very convenient option in the desktop version where you could just click on a random song, hold down Ctrl + A, and then hit the delete button on your keyboard.

 Unfortunately, that option is long gone.
 Feel free to still give it a shot if you haven’t updated your Spotify in a while, though.
 You never know when they might add the feature back in, either.

 But, since the majority of users won’t be able to use the Ctrl + A trick, your best bet is to delete playlists.
 It’s the only place where you can find your songs in a group and mass delete them.
 Here’s how to do it:

 The above method is shown on an Android phone, but it’s pretty much the same for iOS, with an added convenience that makes deleting multiple playlists easier.
 Instead of a three-dot icon, you’ll see an Edit option.
 Once you touch it, here’s what you should see:

 From here, you can delete a playlist easily by tapping the red minus sign on the left and confirming the deletion.
 Every song that is in the playlist will be removed.
 But if the song or songs are in multiple playlists, they will stay in your library until you’ve deleted all the relevant playlists.